 The Umayyad period is often considered the formative period in Islamic art.
 At first, even though Arabic became the official language and Islam the principal religion of the diverse lands unified under Umayyad rule, artists continued to work in their established manner.
 The main artistic influence came from the late antique classical naturalistic tradition, which had been prevalent on the eastern shores of the Mediterranean.
 This was also supplemented by the more formal modes developed by the Byzantines and Sasanians, a factor that especially affected metalwork, textiles, and the depiction of animal, vegetal, and figural motifs.
 With time, however, artists developed new techniques, forms, and decorative conventions that distinguished their works from earlier ones.
 Thus, through a process of adoption, adaptation, and creation, a new sense of artistic expression emerged that became distinctly Islamic in character shortly after the demise of the Umayyad dynasty.

 Yalman, Suzan.
-"The Art of the Umayyad Period (661–750)".
+Based on original work by Linda Komaroff.
+“The Art of the Umayyad Period (661–750).”
 In Heilbrunn Timeline of Art History.
 New York: The Metropolitan Museum of Art, 2000–. http://www.metmuseum.org/toah/hd/umay/hd_umay.htm (October 2001)